swcarpentry/r-novice-gapminder/_episodes/04-data-structures-part1.md

 ~~~
 {: .output}

-In this case, we've explicitly told R that "control" should represented by 1, and
+In this case, we've explicitly told R that "control" should be represented by 1, and
 "case" by 2.
 This designation can be very important for interpreting the
 results of statistical models!